GetPageSpeed/nginx-extras-docs/docs/lua/t1k.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-t1k [v1.1.0](https://github.com/chaitin/lua-resty-t1k/releases/tag/v1.1.0){target=_blank}
+This document describes lua-resty-t1k [v1.1.3](https://github.com/chaitin/lua-resty-t1k/releases/tag/v1.1.3){target=_blank}
-released on Aug 03 2023.
+released on Mar 13 2024.

 <hr />